 UIGradient

-UIGradient is a UIComponent that applies a color and transparency gradient to the UI elements rendered by the parent GuiObject.
-The appearance of the gradient is configurable through the following properties:
+UIGradient applies a color and transparency gradient to the UI elements rendered by the parent GuiObject.
+The appearance of the gradient is configurable through its Color (ColorSequence), Transparency (NumberSequence), Offset (Vector2), and Rotation (number).

 A UIGradient will not apply to child or descendant GuiObjects.
-In order to apply the same gradient to multiple objects, you will need multiple UIGradients.
+In order to apply the same gradient to multiple objects, you will need multiple gradient instances.

 Supported Objects